terms-of-enrampagement/terms-of-enrampagement.github.io/_posts/2023-07-22-DemonstratingDatabaseUse.md

 </ol>

-In my [previous post](https://sankalpsrv.github.io/2023/06/25/ReasearchingIndianLaw/), I had provided a list of freely accessible databases, maintained by Indian and international institutes.
+In my [previous post](https://sankalpsrv.github.io/2023/06/25/ReasearchingIndianLaw/), I had provided a list of freely accessible resource lists, maintained by Indian and international institutes.

-One may have some hesitancy to use these freely accessible databases in their research workflow, owing to the fact that these sources mostly function as lists of information that have not been indexed in a database anywhere, as far as I know.
+One may have some hesitancy to use these freely accessible resources in their research workflow, owing to the fact that these sources mostly function as lists of information that have not been indexed in a database anywhere, as far as I know.
+However, I am attempting to solve this problem (see bottom of page for a link)

 These freely accessible sources can augment if not fully replace your research workflow if you have familiarity with their content, and this is what I want to demonstrate in this blog post.